0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 The following diagram summerizes RansomGuard's design for evaluating operations across the same handle.<br/>
 <img src="{{ site.url }}{{ site.baseurl }}/images/RansomGuardDesign.png" alt="">

-Next , let's walkthrough each filter - we will hightlight key code blocks from each, for the full implementation see the project's repo.<br/>
+Next , let's walkthrough each filter.<br/>
+For the full implemntation of the filters : https://github.com/0mWindyBug/RansomGuard/blob/main/RansomGuardBeta/RansomGuard/filters.cpp

 ### PreCreate
 Generally speaking , the PreCreate filter is responsible to filter out any uninteresting I/O requests.
 For now , we are only interested in